what kind of weather can I expect during my walking holiday in Ireland?

-To generalise the weather we would just say it was unpredictable.
-It is not uncommon to hear people mention that you can experience 4 seasons in one day.
-But don’t let that put you off as we would contest that there is not such thing as bad weather just bad equipment.
+To generalise the weather, we would say it was unpredictable.
+It is not uncommon to hear people mention that you can experience four seasons in one day.
+But don’t let that put you off as we would contest that there is no such thing as bad Irish hiking weather just poor hiking equipment.

 The dominant influence on Ireland’s climate is the Atlantic Ocean.
 Consequently, Ireland does not suffer from the extremes of temperature experienced by many other countries at similar latitude.
 The warm North Atlantic Drift has a marked influence on sea temperatures.
 This maritime influence is strongest near the Atlantic coasts and decreases with distance inland.